AnswerrocketKW/mcp-test/README.md

 ## Configuration

-The server requires two environment variables:
+Each copilot server requires three environment variables:

 - `AR_URL`: Your AnswerRocket instance URL (e.g., `https://your-instance.answerrocket.com`)
 - `AR_TOKEN`: Your AnswerRocket API token
+- `COPILOT_ID`: The specific copilot ID for this server

 These are automatically configured during installation.
+The installer:
+1. Discovers all copilots using the `get_copilots.py` script
+2. Creates a separate server for each copilot with its unique `COPILOT_ID`
+3. Names each server `answerrocket-copilot-{copilot-id}`

 ## Troubleshooting

 ### Common Issues

+1. **"ERROR: No matching distribution found for mcp[cli]"**
+   - This is usually due to an old pip version
+   - The installer now automatically upgrades pip first
+   - If you still see this error, manually run: `python -m pip install --upgrade pip`

-1. **"Cannot connect to AnswerRocket"**
+2. **"Cannot connect to AnswerRocket"**
    - Verify your `AR_URL` is correct and accessible
    - Check that your `AR_TOKEN` is valid and not expired

-2. **"Python version not supported"**
+3. **"Python version not supported"**
    - Ensure you have Python 3.8 or higher installed
    - Try using `python3` instead of `python`

-3. **"mcp command not found"**
+4. **"mcp command not found"**
    - Make sure you've activated your virtual environment
    - Reinstall with `pip install "mcp[cli]"`

+5. **"No copilots found"**
+   - Check that your API token has the correct permissions
+   - Verify you can access copilots through the AnswerRocket web interface

 ### Getting Help